“How To Quit Your Job and Travel The World!” – Plenty of travel bloggers.

 The famous quote by Saint Augustine is one I am not very fond of.
 It’s a quote I see being used by a lot of frequent travellers.
 To me it basically says that people who don’t travel don’t have an interesting life, and it sounds very judgmental.

 I wish travel was for everyone.
-But it’s just not the case for every single person in this world, and I wish that some people are a bit more aware that there are so many situations that restrict people from chasing their dreams.
+But it’s just not the case for every single person in this world and I wish that some people are a bit more aware that there are so many situations that restrict people from chasing their dreams.
 We should all know that when a person wants to travel but doesn’t, that he/she isn’t automatically unmotivated, lazy or just doesn’t want it badly enough.
 Plus, not every citizen on Planet Earth has a (corporate) job to quit in the first place.
+So lets for a minute discuss the fact that not everyone is able to travel.

 Not everyone is able to travel

-The thing is, a lot of people speak as if everybody can travel, and I especially notice this with fellow travellers.
+Most people I speak to about travel, talk as if everybody can travel, and I especially notice this with fellow travellers.
 There are so many travel articles out there that have at least the sentence “If I can do it, so can YOU!” followed with something in the lines of “it’s just a matter of wanting it badly enough and working hard for it”.
 Just stop spending money on unnecessary stuff, work hard and save up every penny.
 Have the right mindset, focus on your goals.
 And so on, and so on.
 Unfortunately, it’s not always that simple.
+I completely understand that mindset, because I thought the same way.
+However, when you’re addressing your reader like that, you’re actually only talking to one type of audience.
+The one that actually has a job, lives in a first world country and that is, well, privileged.

 Although for many readers of travel blogs advice of that sort can be very relevant, it’s just not the same for most people in this world.
 Yes, I do believe that people can do most things in life with the right mindset, but only if they have the means for it in the right circumstances.